Bitcoin Verdict

 Without your own node

-• They could theoretically censor your transactions
+• In theory, they could block your transactions

 With your own node